 by Charles Tate

-Charles Tate is the moderator of the DJ-3A Dispatcher Forum on the CJ-3B Bulletin Board, and is currently doing a full restoration of a 1956 DJ-3A Dispatcher convertible.
+Charles Tate is currently doing a full restoration of a 1956 DJ-3A Dispatcher convertible.
 We are hoping to archive a lot of his research in this new Dispatcher Details section of CJ3B.info. -- Derek Redmond

 There were three different kinds of speedometers used in DJ-3A Jeeps.
 Two of the three also appeared in the CJ-3B and CJ-5/6.